rackerlabs/design-system/_docs/style/iconography.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-12-md hxSpan-12-lg" %}

-In addition to the icons provided by Helix, designers may also require access to Rackspace brand assets while creating an interface.
+In addition to the icons provided by Helix, Rackspace designers may also require access to Rackspace brand assets while creating an interface.
 These assets cannot be stored within a public GitHub repository for legal reasons.
 These assets instead will need to be sourced from their official CDN link.
+For more information, [contact us on Slack]({{site.baseurl}}/contact-us#how-to-contact-us).

 Rackspace US, Inc., retains copyright and/or applicable rights to all text and graphic images supplied on the Rackspace websites.
 For additional information, see [Copyrights & Trademarks](https://www.rackspace.com/information/legal/copyrights_trademarks).